What is AIOps? Use cases, benefits, and getting started

 – Sanjay Chandra, Vice President of Information Technology, Lucid Motors.

-As IT outage costs increase, it’s critical to identify, prioritize, and resolve incidents quickly to minimize the impact on your organization.
+As IT outage costs rise, it is important to find, prioritize, and fix problems quickly.
+This helps reduce the impact on your organization.
 AIOps from BigPanda makes every responder an expert by aggregating data across your IT stack into actionable incidents.
 With these insights, your responders can detect, triage, and prioritize incidents in seconds.

 BigPanda enables you to maintain service reliability, accelerate incident resolution, maximize IT investments, and scale incident management.
 BigPanda is designed and built from the ground up for enterprise-scale, complex IT environments.
 Our platform can ingest alerts from any monitoring source and enrich them with topology data and valuable context.
-Effective event correlation allows ITOps teams to recognize critical incidents in real time.
+Effective event correlation enables ITOps teams to identify critical incidents in real-time.

 BigPanda also ingests and correlates change data, allowing responders to quickly identify environmental changes that cause incidents.
 By automating key incident management steps, such as ticket creation and runbook automation, BigPanda helps accelerate incident investigation and remediation and reduce MTTR.